 Obesity not only places a strain on the body’s internal organs, such as the heart, the liver, the lungs, and even the brain, it can also damage the skin.
 Obesity-related skin damage is often cumulative.
 Gradually, as a person’s weight increases, the skin stretches to accommodate the new body mass and over time loses its natural elasticity.
 When an obese patient begins to slim down, the skin may not be able to conform to the new body frame.
 Post-bariatric surgery, also referred to as body contouring, may provide the ideal solution for a patient who has lost considerable weight but remains dissatisfied with his or her overall appearance.

-Your Bariatric Surgery Consultation
+What Does the Bariatric Surgery Consultation Involve?

 During your bariatric surgery consultation, one of our experienced bariatric surgeons will meet with you to answer all of your questions and provide you with expert medical advice.
 Patients are encouraged to take an active role in preparing for their weight loss surgery by learning as much as they can about the steps they will need to take to prepare for and recover from the procedure, and about the surgery itself.
 At Suburban Surgical Care Specialists/Kane Center, we believe that providing patients with knowledge about their procedure is essential—the more you learn about your obesity surgery procedure, the more confident you will feel that you have made the right decision.

 All bariatric patients will be provided with a set of instructions to help them before their procedure and during their recovery.
 These pre-operative and post-operative checklists were created to help you easily prepare for your weight loss surgery and minimize the potential for complications.
-The forms are available below if you would like to download them.

 The Obesity Action Coalition is a non-profit organization dedicated to obese patient advocacy and public awareness of the obesity epidemic.
 The Obesity Action Coalition is also an excellent source of support, education, and special events for patients recovering from obesity.
 Suburban Surgical Care Specialists/Kane Center encourages all of our patients to visit the Obesity Action Coalition website for more information.